SOFIA observations of 30 Doradus: I -- Far-Infrared dust polarization and implications for grain alignment and disruption by radiative torques: Summary

 \begin{itemize} \item [1] The thermal dust polarization varies across the 30 Dor cloud, in which there are two main regions, namely North and South in relative to the massive star cluster R$\,$136.
 In the North region, the polarization patterns are likely radial from R$\,$136 within the polarization angle peaked at $\simeq 20^{\circ}$, while they are concentric around R$\,$136 within the peaked polarization angle of $\simeq -60^{\circ}$ in the South region.

 \item [2] For the North region, a single power-law fitting show a shallow slope of the $p-I$ diagrams, which could be explained by an intense radiation field.
 A double power-law fitting shows a change from a steeper slope of $\alpha>0.5$ to a shallower slope as $\simeq I^{-0.4} - I^{-0.3}$ toward higher intensity.
-The latter shallow slope most likely arises from the enhanced alignment of grains by RATs when approaching the source R$\,$136. \item[3] The variations of the polarization degree with the dust temperature and gas column density in the North are complex.
+The latter shallow slope most likely arises from the enhanced alignment of grains by RATs when approaching the source R$\,$136.

+\item[3] The variations of the polarization degree with the dust temperature and gas column density in the North are complex.
 The polarization degree decreases with increasing the dust temperature and the gas column density for $T_{\d}<37\K$, which might result from the loss of grain alignment due to strong collisional damping by denser gas.
 For $T_{\d}>37\K$, the polarization degree increases as the dust temperature increases and the gas column density decreases.
 However, the polarization degree decreases as the dust temperature increases beyond $\sim 43\K$ and the gas column density further decreases.
 Such an anti-correlation of $p-T_{\d}$ is consistent with the prediction of the RATD theory that the dust polarization decreases due to disruption of large grains toward the intense radiation source R$\,$136.

 \item [4] In the South region, the polarization degree is higher, and the $p-I$ slope is shallower at the peak of the intensity and gas column density.
 Whereas, the polarization degree is the highest at further away (low intensity and less dense gas) and decreases steeply as $p\propto I^{-1}$ backward to R$\,$136 (higher intensity and denser gas).
 The first feature is likely caused by enhancement of grain alignment by RATs due to the radiation from the source R 136.
-The second feature is unexpected from the RAT alignment theory, but is consistent with the prediction by the RATD effect, as in the North. \item [5] In the South, the stronger grain randomization by gas collisions in the densest part results in a weak correlation of the polarization degree to the dust temperature.
+The second feature is unexpected from the basic RAT alignment theory, but is consistent with the prediction by the RATD effect, as in the North.

+\item [5] In the South, the stronger grain randomization by gas collisions in the densest part results in a weak correlation of the polarization degree to the dust temperature.
 Whereas, the polarization degree likely decreases toward low and high gas column density.
 However, the relations are quite scattered and show a large error bar. \end{itemize}